electrovir/mono-vir/README.md

 ### `for-each-async`

-`for-each-async` is exactly the same as `for-each` but it runs the command for each package in parallel.
+`for-each-async` is the same as `for-each` but it runs the command for each package in parallel.

+### `for-each-tree`

+`for-each-tree` is the same as `for-each` but it runs the commands in dependency order with non-dependent packages running in parallel.

+### `print`

+`print` dumps the mono-repo's dependency graph to an SVG file.
+Accepts no command inputs.

 ## Full Example